 Describe the process for N/A

 awarding funds to state

 recipients and how the

 state will make its

 allocation available

 to units of general local

 government, and non-

 profit organizations,

 including community and

 faith-based

 organizations.
 (ESG only)

-Identify the method of Application process will be extended to the entire State with the intent to provide emergency and stable
+Identify the method of Application process will be extended to the entire State with the intent to provide emergency and

-selecting project housing to individuals living with HIV/AIDS who are at-risk of unstable housing and/or homelessness Stable
+selecting project sponsors stable housing to individuals living with HIV/AIDS who are at-risk of unstable housing and/or

-sponsors (including housing provides a foundation for individuals with chronic illness such as HIV/AIDS, to improve their health
+(including providing full homelessness.
+Stable housing provides a foundation for individuals with chronic illness such as

-providing full access to outcomes.
+access to grassroots faith- HIV/AIDS, to improve their health outcomes.

-grassroots faith-based

-and other
+based and other

 community-based

 organizations).
 (HOPWA

 only)

-Describe how resources Resources are allocated through the State of Illinois HIV Care Region and will be based on the guidelines will be allocated among established for the facility based rental assistance and funding availability.
-It is always critical to be mindful funding categories. that to the best of the IDPH's ability we work to integrate HOPWA and Ryan White funds to ensure 5 5 maximization of resources to have an enhanced impact on housing stability of the population served.
+Describe how resources will be allocated among funding categories.
+Resources are allocated through the State of Illinois HIV Care Region and will be based on the guideline established for the facility based rental assistance and funding availability.
+It is always critical to be mindful that to the best of the IDPH's ability we work to integrate HOPWA and Ryan White funds to ensure maximization of resources to have an enhanced impact on housing stability of the population served.
 Describe threshold factors and grant size limits.
+HIV/AIDS designated housing facilities which are located in the HIV Care Connect Regions receive funding to service persons living with HIV/AIDS who need housing and supportive services.
+Maximum grant amounts are dependent on funding availability and are delineated by IDPH during the grant application process and all guidance that is outlined in the the Program's standard operating procedures and policy manuals.